 In certain situations, a lung biopsy might be necessary to confirm the diagnosis.
 This involves removing a small sample of lung tissue, either through a surgical procedure or a less invasive technique like a bronchoscopy.
 Analyzing the tissue sample can help identify the specific type of ILD and its cause, aiding in tailoring the treatment approach.

 The presence of ILD can complicate the overall treatment plan for cancer patients.
-Some treatments for cancer, particularly certain types of chemotherapy, can exacerbate ILD.
+Some cancer treatments, particularly certain types of chemotherapy, can exacerbate ILD.
 Therefore, accurate diagnosis and careful management of ILD are crucial to avoid worsening lung function and to ensure that cancer treatment can proceed as effectively as possible.

 Understanding the symptoms and the rigorous diagnostic processes involved in ILD is essential for cancer patients and their healthcare team.
 Early detection and tailored treatment strategies play a pivotal role in managing ILD and improving the quality of life for these patients.